 A postmark is an official seal traditionally stamped on letters to indicate a significant place and date.
-At Postmark, we have partnered with the finest growers in Napa Valley to craft a wine that showcases the region’s extraordinary Cabernet Sauvignon.
-This wine reflects the character of its iconic Napa Valley roots with inviting layers of blackberry and cassis, silky tannins, and a smooth finish.
+At Postmark, we have partnered with the finest growers in Paso Robles to craft a wine that showcases the region’s extraordinary Cabernet Sauvignon.
+This wine reflects the character of its roots yielding a beautifully concentrated, well-structured wine with layers of depth and complexity.

 Postmark Cabernet Sauvignon

 This wine is meant to invoke a time when people wrote letters, shared experiences, and came together to celebrate.